How safe are Amsterdam’s crooked houses? Take a look at the history behind Amsterdam’s narrow houses and theories on why they tilt today.

 Why are Amsterdam houses crooked?

 All houses in Amsterdam sit on piles, drilled metres deep into the wet soil.
 Nowadays they fill up the pile with cement to make them extra sturdy, but in the old days they used wooden piles.

 If they didn’t build houses in Amsterdam on poles, the houses would simply sink into the swampy ground.
-The Amsterdam soil consists of 11m of soft peat and clay before the poles hit the first solid layer of sand.
-Nowadays, the piles are drilled further into the ground until they hit a second layer of sand, at 18m deep.
+The Amsterdam soil consists of many meters of soft peat and clay before the poles hit the first solid layer of sand.
+Nowadays, construction workers drill the poles further into the ground until they hit a second layer of sand.

 How to check the foundation of your Amsterdam house

 There is no way to check the condition of the foundation of an Amsterdam house, except by opening up the floor and digging into the ground, a costly undertaking.
-Sometimes an investigation already happened.
-The council of Amsterdam keeps record of these investigations and saves the reports for future reference.
-If you ever buy a house in Amsterdam, make sure you check with council.
+Sometimes, an investigation has already happened.
+The council of Amsterdam (Gemeente Amsterdam) keeps record of these investigations and saves the reports for future reference.
+If you ever buy a house in Amsterdam, make sure you check with the council.
 And check the walls for cracks.

 2. Renovating one of the houses in a row

-As long as the houses are tightly packed together, holding each other, everything’s fine.
+As long as the houses are close together, tightly holding each other, everything’s fine.
 But when one of the houses in the row gets a makeover or starts moving and the poles are not in the best condition, you get the famous crooked images of rows of Amsterdam canal houses.

 Houses on corners, that lack a neighboring building on one side are most sensitive to slanting because they have no house next door to lean on.
 Often, the walls of a corner house will start to look bloated.